-Here you can find a short guide and a few suggestions for postgraduate research students on how to get started on a literature review.
+Here you can find a short guide and a few suggestions for higher degree research candidates on how to get started on a literature review.

 How could I write my literature review?

-When writing your literature review, it is essential to remember that it will only be completed when your thesis is almost finished, because new research and publications are constantly being produced.
-At some stage you will have to be happy with what you have and leave it at that; however, you will be continually adding to your review and will probably rewrite it a number of times.
+When writing your literature review, it is important to keep in mind that it will only be completed when your thesis is almost completed, because new research is always being produced and published.
+At some stage you will have to be satisfied with what you have and leave it at that; however, throughout your thesis you will be continually adding to your review and will probably rewrite it a number of times.

-It is always invaluable to read the literature reviews in other theses.
+It is invaluable to read the literature reviews in other theses.
 These will provide possible structural models for your own literature review.
-The UNSW library now has many theses available on-line, so it is easy to locate examples of current theses in your area of research.
-Check out the UNSW library website for the Australian Digital Thesis database (http://adt.caul.edu.au).
+The UNSW library has many theses available on-line, so it is easy to locate examples of current theses in your area of research.
+Check out the UNSW library website and UNSWorks.
 Another useful strategy is to examine how literature reviews are undertaken in journal articles, although these are generally much shorter.

 It is important that your literature review has a logical and coherent structure, and that this structure is clearly apparent to the reader.
 It is a good idea to let your readers know exactly how the review is organised.
 Although the suggestions (below) are commonly used in structuring the literature in a review, these methods are by no means the only ways of organising material.
-Remember that that the way that you choose to organise your review will largely depend upon the type of information that you have gathered and that some literature reviews use a combination of structural approaches.
+Remember that that the way you choose to organise your review will largely depend upon the type of information that you have gathered.
+Also remember that some literature reviews use a combination of structural approaches.

 Possible ways of structuring a literature review